 Unmanageable tracks the shame and desperation of an alcoholic single woman with teenage kids who know what’s going on with mum and are mundanely but unsuccessfully trying to protect her.
 In Dear Conchi a young girl corresponding with one of her friends at first feels out of place in university but eventually drifts into the bohemian life, enjoys literature and does some writing, is interested in various men but falls in love with a Mexican guy her parents strongly disapprove of.
-They all meet when the parents come to visit.
-She tells the Mexican who wants to get married that she isn’t ready yet, and he angrily breaks up their relationship and tells her, “You won’t know for a long time what it is you’re throwing away.” and then “No, you’ll go on, have “relationships”, marry some asshole.”
+They all meet when the parents come to visit and she tells the Mexican who wants to get married that she isn’t ready yet.
+He angrily breaks off their relationship and tells her, “You won’t know for a long time what it is you’re throwing away.” and then “No, you’ll go on, have “relationships”, marry some asshole.”

 Silence is a long story about a young girl who never seems to fit in in schools and continually gets in trouble.
 She makes a good friend of a Syrian girl next door, they steal things from stores and develop a small business but are taken advantage of by an older boy.
 His cheating them, once revealed, prompts the girls to agree that he’s an unconscionable bastard.
 But later the boy (who in spite of his dishonesty attracted both of the girls) convinces the narrator to let him drive her home in a fancy car, her friend sees them, and never speaks to her again.

 There are too many stories to precis and comment on.
 I remember finding another long story collection by one of my favourite authors, Vladimir Nabokov, too much to finish and a few of the stories frankly not worth reading.
 But Berlin’s collection held my interest partly by continually shifting the gears of content without ever losing her stark transparency.
-At each beginning it’s clear something is going to happen, and usually it does.
+At each beginning it feels like something is going to happen and usually it does.

 This broad collection shows almost incompatible sides of this unique female writer’s impressive imagination.
-I hope you agree with my high recommendation.
+I hope you enjoy it enough to agree with my high recommendation.